replicatedhq/kots.io/content/kotsadm/gitops/multi-app-workflows.md

     A screen displaying all of your apps with the status of GitOps integration for each app will show up next.

-1. Click the "Enable" button next to the app you want to enable GitOps for.
+1. Click the **Enable** button next to the app you want to enable GitOps for.

     ![GitOps Provider](/images/gitops-apps.png)